Skip to main content

 • A higher ROI indicates effective customer acquisition strategies.
 When your ROI is positive and substantial, it suggests that your efforts to acquire customers are generating a strong return on investment.

-• The CAC:CLTV ratio (Customer Lifetime Value) is a critical indicator of business health.
-A healthy ratio, typically greater than 1, suggests that the revenue generated by a customer exceeds the cost of acquiring them.
+• The CLTV:CAC ratio is a critical indicator of business health.
+A healthy ratio, typically greater than 3, suggests that the revenue generated by a customer exceeds the cost of acquiring them.

 Understanding the relationship between CAC and ROI is essential for making informed decisions about marketing and sales investments.
 By optimising both metrics, businesses can achieve sustainable growth and profitability.